 Period presets speak your financial year: This FY, Last FY, this quarter, this month.

-Tag lines with up to two tracking dimensions — location and department, or whatever pair fits your business — and the P&L pivots into columns per option.
+Tag lines with up to two tracking categories — location and department, or whatever pair fits your business — and the P&L opens into a column for each.
 Same ledger, same totals, a sharper question answered.

-Simpler BAS is derived from approved bills, invoices, and coded bank lines — whole dollars, as lodged, on an accruals basis.
+Simpler BAS is built from approved bills, invoices, and confirmed bank lines — whole dollars, as lodged, on an accruals basis.
 Open any box to see the documents inside it, and the page tells you when bills still in review would move the figures.

 It nudges you to close the months first, so what you lodge can’t change underneath you.

-Journals are derived from your documents — each one names its source bill, invoice, or bank line, and debits equal credits by construction.
+Every journal comes from a document — it names its source bill, invoice, or bank line, and its debits equal its credits.
 When month-end needs an accountant adjustment, manual journals sit beside them: drafted, posted, reversed, or copied, never silent.

-Closing a month freezes its journals into stored rows and locks every document dated inside it.
+Closing a month freezes its journals as they stood and locks every document dated inside it.
 Months close in order and reopen back-to-front, with a typed reason, on the audit trail.
 At year end, earnings roll into retained earnings on the balance sheet — no ceremony required.

 May is closed and frozen; June is next.
 A number you’ve reported can’t move underneath you.